composer/composer/doc/07-community.md

 # Community

-There are many people using composer already, and quite a few of them are contributing.
+There are many people using Composer already, and quite a few of them are contributing.

 ## Contributing

-If you would like to contribute to composer, please read the [README](https://github.com/composer/composer) and [CONTRIBUTING](https://github.com//composer/composer/blob/master/CONTRIBUTING.md) documents.
+If you would like to contribute to Composer, please read the [README](https://github.com/composer/composer) and [CONTRIBUTING](https://github.com//composer/composer/blob/master/CONTRIBUTING.md) documents.